regular

 A frequent, routine visitor to an establishment.

-A member of an armed forces or police force.
+A member of the armed forces or police force.

 A frequent customer, client or business partner.